etianen/django-reversion/docs/api.rst

         # Other middleware goes here...
     )

 **Warning**: Due to changes in the Django 1.6 transaction handling, revision data will be saved in a separate database transaction to the one used to save your models, even if you set ``ATOMIC_REQUESTS = True``.
-If you need to ensure that your models and revisions are saved in the save transaction, please use the ``revisions.create_revision()`` context manager or decorator in combination with ``transaction.atomic()``.
+If you need to ensure that your models and revisions are saved in the save transaction, please use the ``reversion.create_revision()`` context manager or decorator in combination with ``transaction.atomic()``.

 Version meta data